Potential gotchas in linear algebra in numpy

 Integrating the Fermi distribution to compute entropy

-| categories: integration, gotcha, dft | tags:
+| categories: gotcha, integration, dft | tags:

 The Fermi distribution is defined by \(f(\epsilon) = \frac{1}{e^{(\epsilon - \mu)/(k T)} + 1}\).
 This function describes the occupation of energy levels at temperatures above absolute zero.
 We use this function to compute electronic entropy in a metal, which contains an integral of \(\int n(\epsilon) (f \ln f + (1 - f) \ln (1-f)) d\epsilon\), where \(n(\epsilon)\) is the electronic density of states.
 Here we plot the Fermi distribution function.
 It shows that well below the Fermi level the states are fully occupied, and well above the Fermi level, they are unoccupied.
 Near the Fermi level, the states go from occupied to unoccupied smoothly.